jdeath/homeassistant-addons/ytptube/README.md

 1. Start the add-on
 1. Check the logs of the add-on to see if everything went well.
 1. Open WebUI via <your-ip>:port.
 Ingress does not work
+1. Click "Rebuild" will pull in the latest yt-dlp, even if YTPTube does not have an update.
 ## Configuration

 ```